txnveee/AWS/README.md

 **Say hello to the Serverless Real-Time Chat App—your futuristic, cloud-powered chat system that runs right in your Windows Command Prompt (CMD) 💻!
 Built with the power of AWS API Gateway 🌐, AWS Lambda ⚡, and AWS CloudFormation 📜, this app makes chatting faster, smarter, and serverless! 🚀💫**

 **💥 Key Features:
-💨 Serverless Architecture:** No servers, no hassle!
+💨 a.
+Serverless Architecture:** No servers, no hassle!
 This app runs entirely on AWS, powered by AWS API Gateway 🌍 and AWS Lambda ⚡.
 A fully automated system that scales on demand—just chat and go! 📡✨

-**⏱️ Real-Time Messaging:** Type a message, hit Enter, and BAM—instant response!
+**⏱️b.
+Real-Time Messaging:** Type a message, hit Enter, and BAM—instant response!
 Thanks to AWS Lambda ⚡, the chat happens in real-time, so you can chat smoothly with no delays. 💬🚀**

-**👾 Windows CMD Integration:** Retro meets tech!
+**👾c.
+Windows CMD Integration:** Retro meets tech!
 The entire chat experience runs from Windows Command Prompt—just type in your messages like a pro.
 It’s like chatting with the future from your old-school terminal. 💾🖥️**

-**🛠️ Automated Deployment:** With AWS CloudFormation 📜, the app is deployed automatically, meaning you won’t have to lift a finger.
+**🛠️d.
+Automated Deployment:** With AWS CloudFormation 📜, the app is deployed automatically, meaning you won’t have to lift a finger.
 Just deploy, and you're ready to chat! ⚙️🔧**

 **⚙️ How It Works:**

-**🌐 AWS API Gateway:** This serves as the front door to the app!
+**🌐a.
+AWS API Gateway:** This serves as the front door to the app!
 It routes your chat requests to the right place and makes everything smooth like butter. 🧈🔄

-**⚡ AWS Lambda:** The secret sauce behind this app!
+**⚡b.
+AWS Lambda:** The secret sauce behind this app!
 It handles the magic of real-time messaging, processes your messages, and sends them instantly to your screen.
 Fast, efficient, serverless! 🧑‍💻💨

-**📜 AWS CloudFormation:** This nifty tool sets up the entire infrastructure for you—automatically!
+**📜c.
+AWS CloudFormation:** This nifty tool sets up the entire infrastructure for you—automatically!
 Just click deploy, and all the AWS resources are ready to power your chat app. 🏗️🚀

-**🔧 Node.js:** Installed to manage all the dependencies and backend logic on Windows, making everything work together seamlessly!
+**🔧d.
+Node.js:** Installed to manage all the dependencies and backend logic on Windows, making everything work together seamlessly!
 It’s your app's engine room, running behind the scenes. 🛠️💻

 **🌟 Technologies Used:**